DaniBodor/SANE_XS4ALL_software_list/README.md

-# SANE XS4ALL Software List
+# SANE XS4ALL Software Lists

 This repository contains files that define which software packages are available in KB's XS4ALL SANE environment.